kushaniperera/Blog/pages/Meeting with Holger.md

 	- TODO work on a demo to make Ethical implications of PAR clear
 	- Bring him (printed) papers when I'm not sure if the paper is relevant or not
-	- TODO might need to re-write the summary for [[Koelle 2020]] -
+	- TODO might need to re-write the summary for [[Koelle 2020]]
+	- TODO Look into definitions of moral, ethics, laws and perceptions -